Avanade/Beef/src/Beef.Events/README.md

 For example, an invoice creation event could result in the following:
 - `Subject:` `Billing.Invoice.7634626f-edee-e911-bd3b-bc8385e26041`
 - `Action:` `Create`
+- `Key:` `7634626f-edee-e911-bd3b-bc8385e26041`

 <br/>

 ## Publishing

 The [`Event`](../../src/Beef.Core/Events/Event.cs) provides the standardised event processing/publishing.
 The underlying `PublishAsync` set of methods provide the means to publish the event(s).
-By default, the events are not processed until a publisher has registered; the `Register` method will allow one or more publishers to be registered.
+By default, the events are not processed until a publisher has been registered; the `Register` method will allow one or more publishers to be registered.

-> To publish to Azure Event Hubs the [`EventHubPublisher`](../../src/Beef.Events/Publish/EventHubPublisher.cs) should be used.
+> To publish to Azure Event Hubs the [`EventHubPublisher`](../../src/Beef.Events/Publish/EventHubPublisher.cs) can be used.

 The publishing of events is integrated into the API processing pipeline; this is enabled within the [Service orchestration](./docs/Layer-DataSvc.md) layer to ensure consistency of approach.
 All `Create`, `Update` and `Delete` operations raise events automatically; others will need to be issued by the developer.